 My wife, Jane Derrick, the granddaughter of Texas naturalist Roy Bedichek, has created a photo history of the highlights of his life and works - especially stories from his best-known book, Adventures with a Texas Naturalist, published in 1947.
 She has presented this program to several groups over the years.
 [DOWNLOAD free from Dropbox, one PDF file, 11MB]

 Also a breast cancer survivor, Jane has written See Jane Beat Cancer: A Guide for the Newly Diagnosed.
 In her book she relates the story of her journey from diagnosis (triple-negative breast cancer in 2012), surgery, chemotherapy, radiation and back to health by adopting an anticancer diet and life-style including a variety of mind-body techniques.
-The Kindle version is available on Amazon.com for $2.99.
-The paperback edition is also available on Amazon.com for $14.95 (plus postage), or may be purchased directly by sending a check or money order for $17.95 (price + $3 shipping) to BirdStar Press, 3119 N. Josephine St., Denver, CO 80205 or email@example.com or 254-715-7827.
-Also check out her website at seejanebeatcancer.com and her Facebook page under See Jane Beat Cancer for availability updates.
+A copy of the book may be obtained from Jane directly at no cost by request: BirdStar Press, 3119 N. Josephine St., Denver, CO 80205 or email@example.com or 254-715-7827.
+Also check out her website at seejanebeatcancer.com and her Facebook page under See Jane Beat Cancer.

 - AND FINALLY... (and this will be of interest to only a few)